What is analytical method validation?

 The range of the analytical procedure is the interval between the upper and lower concentrations.

 At least 6 replicates per concentration are to be studied.
-Plot a graph of concentration (on the x-axis) Vs mean response (on the Y-axis).
+Plot a graph of concentration (on the x-axis) vs. mean response (on the y-axis).
 Calculate the regression equation, Y-intercept, and correlation coefficient.
 Linearity shall be established across the range.
 If linearity does not meet the acceptance criteria, establish the range of concentration in which it is linear.
-Linearity of an analytical procedure is its ability (Within a given range) to obtain test results which are directly proportional to the concentration of analyte in the Standard.
+Linearity of an analytical procedure is its ability (within a given range) to obtain test results that are directly proportional to the concentration of analyte in the standard.

-Linearity was studied by preparing standard of Ibuprofen at the concentration range of 50% to 150% of working concentration and each concentration was taken and recorded as per the procedure in section 5.0.
+Linearity was studied by preparing a standard of ibuprofen in the concentration range of 50% to 150% of the working concentration, and each concentration was taken and recorded as per the procedure in section 5.0.

 Procedure: